heidihoward/ios/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/heidi-ann/ios)](https://goreportcard.com/report/github.com/heidi-ann/ios)
 [![GoDoc](https://godoc.org/github.com/heidi-ann/ios?status.svg)](https://godoc.org/github.com/heidi-ann/ios)

-Welcome to Ios, a distributed and strongly consistent key-value store, built upon a novel delegated and decentralised consensus protocol.
+Welcome to Ios, a reliable distributed agreement service for cloud applications.
+Built upon a novel decentralised consensus protocol, Ios provides vital services for your cloud application such as distributed locking, consistent data structures and leader election as well as distributed configuration and coordination.

 *This repository is pre-alpha and under active development.
-APIs will be broken.*
+APIs will be broken.
+This code has not been proven correct and is not ready for production deployment.*

+## Getting Started
+These instructions will get you a simple Ios server and client up and running on your local machine.
+See deployment for notes on how to deploy Ios across a cluster.

+### Prerequisites
+Ios is built in [Go](https://golang.org/) version 1.6.2 and is currently supports Go version 1.6 and 1.7.
+The [Golang site](https://golang.org/) details how to install and setup Go on your local machine.
+Don't forget to add GOPATH to your .profile.

 ### Installation

-Most of this project is written using Go version 1.6.2 The [Go lang site](https://golang.org/) details how to install and setup Go.
-Don't forget to add GOPATH to your .profile.
-The project has the following dependancies:
-* [glog](github.com/golang/glog) - logging library, in the style of glog for C++
-* [gcfg](gopkg.in/gcfg.v1) - library for parsing git-config style config files

-After installing go:
+After installing Go, run:
 ```
 go get github.com/heidi-ann/ios/...
 ```

-### Quick start
+This command will copy the Ios source code to $GOPATH/src/github.com/heidi-ann/ios.
+Then fetch and build the following dependancies:
+* [glog](github.com/golang/glog) - logging library, in the style of glog for C++
+* [gcfg](gopkg.in/gcfg.v1) - library for parsing git-config style config files It will then build and install Ios, the server and client binaries will be placed in $GOPATH/bin.

+### Up & Running
-You can start a 1 node Ios cluster as follows:
+You can now start a simple 1 node Ios cluster as follows:
 ```
 cd $GOPATH/src/github.com/heidi-ann/ios/server
 $GOPATH/bin/server -id 0
 ```
-This will start an Ios server with ID 0, clients can now communicate with the server over port 8080 as follows:
+This will start an Ios server providing a simple key-value store.
+The server is listening for clients on port 8080.

+You can now start a Ios client as follows:
 ```
 $ cd $GOPATH/src/github.com/heidi-ann/ios/client
 $ $GOPATH/bin/client